ZephyrCarter/troop223.github.io/Menu/Webmasters_Guide/Webmasters_Guide.md

 -------

 Ok, now you are in editing mode.
-I want you to now scroll down slightly until you get to a dark grey section that says 'Copy and paste the Temlate below'.
+I want you to now scroll down slightly until you get to a dark grey section that says 'Copy and paste the Template below'.

 -------